Inseminoid

 Despite a good box office response in the UK and abroad, Inseminoid failed to impress most commentators, who criticised the effects and production design.
 The overall quality of the acting was also poorly received, although Geeson's performance was praised.
-Criticism was also directed at the premise involving an alien insemination, which some commentators viewed as a weak imitation of Alien (1979).
-Both Warren and 20th Century Fox, distributor of Alien, rejected claims that Inseminoid was influenced by this film.
+Criticism was also directed at the premise involving an alien insemination, which some commentators saw as a weak imitation of Alien (1979).
+Both Warren and 20th Century Fox, distributor of Alien, rejected claims that Inseminoid was influenced by that film.

-Academic criticism of Inseminoid has concentrated on the film's depiction of the female sex, and female sexualities, in the context of corruption by an alien source.
-Commentators have noted that as well as portraying Sandy as an abject Other, the film presents a battle of the sexes as Sandy kills her former friends.
-The film was novelised by Larry Miller and released on VHS to strong sales.

 Plot

-On a freezing planet, a team of 12 Xeno Project archaeologists and scientists are excavating the ruins of an ancient civilisation.
+On a frozen planet in the future, a team of 12 Xeno Project archaeologists and scientists are excavating the ruins of an alien civilisation.
 They discover a cave system containing wall markings and crystals of unknown origin.
-During a survey, a mysterious explosion cripples photographer Dean White and injures Ricky Williams.
+During one of the surveys, a mysterious explosion cripples photographer Dean White and injures Ricky Williams.
 Deciphering the wall markings, exolinguist Mitch theorises that the civilisation was built on a concept of dualism: the planet orbits a binary star and seems to have been ruled by twins.
-Medical assistant Sharon discovers that the crystals are surrounded by an energy field and suggests that the civilisation was controlled by a form of chemical intelligence.
+Discovering that the crystals are surrounded by an energy field, Sharon, the medical assistant, suggests that the civilisation was controlled by a form of chemical intelligence.

-A crystal sample begins to pulsate, causing the intelligence to take control of Ricky through a wound on his arm.
-In his delusional state, he is compelled to leave the team's base and go back into the caves.
-He throws Gail into a pile of twisted metal, damaging her environmental suit and trapping her foot.
-Desperate to free herself, Gail removes her helmet and tries to amputate her foot with a chainsaw, but instead freezes to death in the planet's toxic atmosphere.
-Documentation officer Kate Carson shoots Ricky with a harpoon gun before he opens the airlock and evacuates all of the base's air.
+Inside the team's base, one of the crystal samples begins to pulsate, causing the intelligence to take control of Ricky through a wound on his arm.
+In a delusional state, he is compelled to go back to the caves.
+After exiting the base, leaving the airlock's outer door open, he throws Gail into a pile of twisted metal, damaging her environmental suit and trapping her foot.
+Desperate to free herself, Gail removes her helmet and tries to amputate her foot with a chainsaw, but freezes to death in the planet's toxic atmosphere.
+Documentation officer Kate Carson shoots the returning Ricky with a harpoon gun before he opens the inner airlock door and evacuates all of the base's air.

 Ricky and Gail are buried outside the base.
 Later, Mitch and Sandy return to the caves to collect more crystals.
 A monstrous alien creature appears and dismembers Mitch, then rapes Sandy with a transparent tubular phallus pumping green liquid.
-Sandy is taken back to base and treated by the team's doctor, Karl, who discovers that the attack has triggered an accelerated pregnancy.
+Sandy is taken back to the base and treated by the team's doctor, Karl, who discovers that the attack has triggered an accelerated pregnancy.
 When further underground explosions block off the caves, the survivors are left with nothing to do but wait for Xeno to pick them up.